matter-labs/zksync-era/core/node/block_reverter/README.md

 # zkSync Era Block reverter

-This crate contains functionality for zkSync state rollback.
+This crate contains functionality for reverting state of a zkSync Era node.